invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

     python manage.py runserver

-Go to http://localhost:8000, drag a waypoint to a new location and save.
+Go to http://localhost:8000, drag a waypoint to a new location and click *Save*.
+Refresh the page to verify that changes were saved.

 .. image:: images/geodjango-googlemaps-waypoints-save.png